-SpareBank 1 Nord-Norge aims to have an internal capital buffer of 100 basis points above the regulatory CET1 minimum requirement (13.5%), and thus its long-term CET1 capital ratio target is currently 14.5%.
+SpareBank 1 Nord-Norge aims to have an internal capital buffer of 100 basis points above the regulatory CET1 minimum requirement (14%), and thus its long-term CET1 capital ratio target is currently at least 15%.
 We believe that such capital levels provide a good loss absorption buffer to the bank, a good safety net to its creditors and also some room for a potential take-over activity of certain smaller savings banks in the region.
-In view of the comfortable capital metrics, we note that SpareBank 1 Nord-Norge has removed its limit on the dividend payout ratio, which was previously capped at a maximum of 50% of group profits, and indicated that future payout will take into account the bank's capital levels and future growth.
-For 2019, the bank targets a minimum payout ratio of 50%.
+In view of the comfortable capital metrics, we note that SpareBank 1 Nord-Norge has increased its dividend payout ratio to 58.6% in 2019 from 56.9% in 2018.